-7 Great Hikes with Kids in Westchester and Hudson Valley
+10 Great Hikes with Kids in Westchester and the Hudson Valley

 Read Wildlife Sanctuary - Rye

-One of my personal favorites is the Read Wildlife Sanctuary in Rye.
-The 179 acres offers 3 miles of trails winding through forests, fields and along the shore.
-Explore wildlife in their natural habitat and visit the Nature Center to learn more.
-You might want to bring along the binoculars as the sanctuary has been recognized by the National Audubon Society and you are sure to see a variety of birds along your travels.
-The sanctuary is open daily from dawn to dusk.
-The Nature Center is open Tuesday-Saturday, 9am-4pm, though their website says 9am-5pm.
-Unfortunately, we weren't able to get through to someone to confirm the Center's hours.
-The Edith G. Read Wildlife Sanctuary is part of Rye Playland and their parking fees apply.
-Click here for schedule of parking fees.
+The 179 acres offers three miles of trails winding through forests, fields, and along the shore.
+Explore wildlife in their natural habitat, and visit the Nature Center to learn more.
+Bring binoculars, if you have, as the sanctuary has been recognized by the National Audubon Society as an "important bird area."
+The sanctuary is open daily from dawn to dusk, and The Nature Center's hours are Tuesday-Saturday, 9am-5pm in spring and fall.
+Because the sanctuary is part of Rye Playland, the same parking fees apply (in the off-season, parking is free).
 A county park pass is not required.
-Sorry, no pets allowed.
+Pets not allowed (except for service animals).